Last update August 2018

 If you want to rent a car directly from the state-run companies there are a few things you should know.
 The websites are not very user-friendly.

-Step 1: Fill in your requirements and you will probably get the ‘no car available that fits your requirements’ answer.
-Play around with ‘Pick-up’ location, Pick-up time and Pick-up date until you get a car proposal.
+Step 1: Fill in your requirements and you will probably get the answer ‘no car available that fits your requirements’.
+Play around with ‘Pick-up’ location, Pick-up time and Pick-up date and type of car, until you get a car proposal.
 This can be time-consuming.

 Step 2: Fill in the required application.

 Step 3: Get a bill from a vague office in Paris or Hamburg (depending on your location).
 This strange payment request is the ‘Embargo effect’.
-You can not pay Cuba directly so the Cuban rental car companies have set up front companies abroad to be able to receive money.
+You can not pay Cuba directly due to the US embargo so the Cuban rental car companies have set up front companies abroad to be able to receive money.

 You can pay that bill, works 99% of the time!
 You might or might not get a voucher, but your car will (probably) be waiting for you.

 Shopping around for a better price is useless… It’s a state monopoly.
 All cars are the same price everywhere.
 (Unless they are a lot cheaper but that is too good to be true and usually will cost you less money for no car.
 This site, and others like it, are notorious for renting NO cars for a very good price.
-Then, a few days before you leave they ask you for an upgrade (extra money) because your car is not available.
+Then, a few days before you leave they tell you that you have to upgrade (extra money) because your car is not available.
 Whether you pay or not, does not matter.
 No car upon arrival.
 New ones are popping up regularly.
-Use your common sense! )
+Use your common sense!
+Too good to be true is just not true.

 But read on…